"July 23, 2015 -- The smallest ingredients found in certain food products are raising concerns among some scientists and food safety advocates.

 Medical Editor: John P. Cunha, DO, FACOEP

-PlasmaLyte A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) is an isotonic solution used as a source of water and electrolytes or as an alkalinizing agent.
-Common side effects of PlasmaLyte A include fever, and infection or swelling at the injection site.
+PlasmaLyte A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1) is an isotonic solution used as a source of water and electrolytes or as an alkalinizing agent.
+Common side effects of PlasmaLyte A include fever, and infection or swelling at the injection site, fluid leakage from the injection site, and high blood plasma volume.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.